wandb/docs/docs/guides/launch/sagemaker.md

 }
 ```

-You can arguments you like, but you must specify:
+You can optionally add additional arguments.
+However, you must specify:

 - `RoleArn` : ARN of the role the IAM role that will be assumed by the job.
 - `OutputDataConfig.S3OutputPath` : An S3 URI specifying where SageMaker outputs will be stored.